deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Source characterization algorithm

 \subsubsection{Model and architecture}

 We built a custom network based on VGG, an architecture initially proposed for image classification \citep{simonyan15}.
 The underlying model has 1.2 million of free parameters, and its detailed architecture is described in Table \ref{tab:cnn_architecture_characterization}.
-We use a stride of one for all convolutional layers.
-We have also tested alternative models, both with a deeper and shallower architecture, all leading to worst estimation performance than the selected one, especially at short angular separations.
+We use a stride\footnote{In deep learning, the convolutional stride (in pixels) set how far the convolutional filters move from one node of the image grid to the next one.} of one for all convolutional layers.
+We have also tested alternative models, both with a deeper and shallower architecture, all leading to worst estimation performance than the selected one.
+In particular, we experienced a significant degradation of the performance at short angular separations with deeper architectures.
+The later are the more subject to over-fitting (due to the increase in terms of model complexity), especially in the absence of a whitening procedure preventing memorization of the nuisance structures by the network.

 From an input patch $\widebreve{\V p}^{[p]} \in \mathbb{R}^{J}$, the network produces a single scalar $\widehat{\alpha}^{[p]} \in \mathbb{R}_+$, representing the estimated source's photometry.